Lending into retirement

 - Lending into retirement policy treatment rules do not apply where an applicant is already retired.

-- It is important to remember that only pension income that the client is in receipt of at the point of application can be used and captured in the 'Other Income' screen.
+- It is important to remember that only pension income that the client is in receipt of at the point of application can be used and captured as 'Other income' within the 'Current income' section.